 Cindy Lauper’s lyrics have always reminded me of the push and pull of time when it comes to raising our children.
-The song is a little bittersweet with a deep feeling.
+The song is a little bittersweet.

 3. A Simple Way to Make Quality Time for Each Other

 Time is more important than ever.
-The increasing pace and distance of our daily lives seems to pull us further away from time with each other.
+The increasing pace and distance of our daily lives seem to pull us further away from time with each other.